Are you interested in walking to the Beachy Head Lighthouse?

 - Utility knife

-I am well prepared because I am aware that anything could happen at any moment, I could trip, fall, sprain or break my ankle, I could get trapped by the tide or I could encounter other people in difficulty.
+I am well prepared because I am aware that anything could happen at any moment.
+I could trip, fall, sprain or break my ankle.
+I could get trapped by the tide or I could encounter other people in difficulty.

 Keep as far away from the cliffs as possible as a fall could happen at any moment.

 Be very careful of your footing as it is very easy to slip off a rock, twist or even break your ankle.
 Take it slow, don’t rush and don’t definitely don’t run.
+Take your time and be aware of every step you take.

 Study the cliffs carefully and look for the high water mark.
 The tide can be over 8 metres at its highest and due to this you need to be above the highest point.
 This can be seen by a green line or seaweed mark on the cliffs or boulders.